Ballygroll Prehistoric Landscape - A must-visit attraction in Tyrone

 Beaghmore Stone Circles

-Nestled in the rolling hills of County Tyrone, the Beaghmore Stone Circles offer a tangible link to Ireland’s ancient past.
-This Bronze Age site comprises seven stone circles, ten radiating rows of st...
+Deep in the rolling hills of County Tyrone, the Beaghmore Stone Circles provide a powerful connection to Ireland's ancient inhabitants.
+This Bronze Age complex features seven stone circles, ten rows o...

 Distance: 9.3 km